LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

    Used with `curl->set`.
 If set to "1", it directs curl to output a lot of verbose information about its operations.
 This is very useful for debugging.
-   The verbose information will be sent to STDERR which gets logged to :file:`lasso.err.txt` in your instances home directory for Lasso Server.
+   The verbose information will be sent to STDERR which gets logged to :file:`lasso.err.txt` in your instance's home directory for Lasso Server.
 You will almost never want to set this in production, but you will want to use it to help you debug and report problems.

 .. method:: CURLOPT_HEADER()

    Used with `curl->set`.
-If set to "1", it directs the library to include the header in the body output.
+If set to "1", it directs curl to include the header in the body output.
 This is only relevant for protocols that actually have headers preceding the data (like HTTP).

 .. method:: CURLOPT_NOPROGRESS()

    Used with `curl->set`.
-If set to "1", it tells the library to shut off the progress meter completely.
-It will also prevent the CURLOPT_PROGRESSFUNCTION from getting called.
+If set to "1", it directs curl to shut off the progress meter completely.
+It will also prevent `CURLOPT_PROGRESSFUNCTION()` from being called.
 Future versions of libcurl are likely not to have any built-in progress meter at all.